 Wine tasting is a great experience while traveling.
 Learning about the varieties and how to pair them is a window to the country’s culture and traditions.
 Why not replicate the experience at home?
 Sure, you won’t get to walk around the vineyard, but you can taste the wine, which –let’s face it– it’s the best part!

 Search the web for a local distributor who does home deliveries or add a few bottles to your shopping list.
 If your country doesn’t offer much of a foreign variety, you can always try different regions of your local wine.
 Or get spirits instead.
 The world is your oyster!

 Learn to cook something from another country

-Now that there’s a bit more time to get creative, stay away from the old same same and jump into a culinary adventure.
-Maybe try an amazing Persian recipe, Georgian traditional khinkalis, some Mexican green rice, a simple Scottish sticky toffee pudding or a traditional Italian dessert.
+If you have a bit more time to get creative, stay away from the old same same and jump into a culinary adventure.
+Maybe try making Gnocchetti Sardi from Sardinia, traditional Georgian khinkalis, some Mexican green rice, a simple Scottish sticky toffee pudding or a traditional Italian dessert.
 There are SO many delicious dishes from around the world, that you’ll never get bored trying something new!